janymuong/CloudFormation-only-IaC/README.md

 # Deploy a High-availability Web App - AWS CloudFormation
 ---
-"ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project.
-Cloud DevOps Engineering Courese 2:
+"ND9991 - C2- Infrastructure as Code - Deploy a high-availability web app using CloudFormation" project - Cloud DevOps Engineering Courese 2.

-This folder contains the following files:
+This directory contains the following files:

 ### final-project-starter.yml
 Write CloudFormation code using this YAML template for building the cloud infrastructure, based on spoecification and/or requirements.